 A powerful collection of racist policies that lead to inequities between light skinned people and dark skinned people supported by racist ideas about light and dark people and their proximity to whiteness

-A powerful collection of antiracist policies that lead to equity between light skinned people and dark skinned people supported by antiracist ideas that erase the hierarchy between light and dark skinned people
+A powerful collection of antiracist policies that lead to equity between lighter-skinned people and darker-skinned people that is supported by antiracist ideas that erase the hierarchy between lighter- and darker-skinned people.

-Theft of cultural elements for one’s own use, commodification, or profit -- including symbols, art, language, customs, etc. -- often without understanding, acknowledgement, or respect for its value in the original culture.
+Theft of a culture’s elements – including symbols, art, language, customs, etc. – for one’s own use, commodification, or profit often without understanding, acknowledgement, or respect for the elements’ value in the original culture.
 Results from the assumption of a dominant (i.e. white) culture’s right to take other cultural elements.
 (39)

 The idea that every person can make a unique and positive contribution to the larger society because of, rather than in spite of, their differences (1)